qhenshaw/RendererFeatures/README.md

 Renderer Features is a collection of common post-processing effects added as URP Renderer Feature scripts/shaders.

 ## System Requirements
-Unity 2021.3+.
+Unity 2021.3.
 Will likely work on earlier versions but this is the version I tested with.
+# Unity updated their renderer features API in 2022, most of these features are likely broken.
 `Requires URP - DOES NOT support built-in/HDRP.`

 ## Installation